 Our Occupational Therapy service aims to help people to be independent and well in their own homes for as long as possible.
-An Occupational Therapy assessment may identify that equipment or an adaptation to your home is required to support your needs.
+It may identify what is required to support your needs:

 The correct equipment can promote independence, encourage normal movement and prevent further deterioration.

 There are many everyday items widely available from retailers, at a relatively small cost, which can make your life easier - such as electric can openers and large handled cutlery.
 We can give advice if you are thinking about making a purchase, but we don't provide them.